Health Impact News

-We have been covering medical kidnapping stories now on MedicalKidnap.com for over a year.
+We have been covering medical kidnapping stories now on MedicalKidnap.com for over two years.
 This website was started to document the many stories that were coming to our attention where families were losing their children to the State, and the foster care system, over medical disagreements.
 In many of these cases, their children were taken away simply because they disagreed with a doctor, or wanted to take their children to a different doctor to get a second opinion.

 Does the State have a right to take children away from parents for what is now being called “medical abuse,” a term used by medical authorities when parents disagree with doctors, or want to seek a second opinion?
 Most of the people who follow MedicalKidnap would state “no.” And we have published many stories now showing that this is indeed happening all across the country, in every state, every single day.

 But what about in other situations?
 Are there any situations where authorities should step in and remove children from their homes, taking them away from their parents?

 Judging from comments made in social media from many commenting on some of our articles, I think it is safe to assume that the majority of people in the United States today feel that in certain situations, the State has a legitimate right to step in and take children away from their families, removing them from their homes.